Reasons For Binge Drinking

 Binge drinking is on the increase, understanding why a person drinks to excess might help to control their drinking behavior

-Binge drinking, is a form of alcohol abuse where an individual drinks more alcohol than the 5/4 limit in a matter of two hours (or less).
+Binge drinking could impact the quality of life when it comes to general health.
+It, is a form of alcohol abuse where an individual drinks more alcohol than the 5/4 limit in a matter of two hours (or less).

 Binge drinking is reaching epidemic levels in some countries, particularly amongst adolescents and those in the 20-30 age range.